SStepanoFF/iDeals/README.md

   - setup Java JDK
   - setup Chrome/FireFox browser
   - Download project dependencies from build.gradle file
-#2.
+#3.
 How to execute tests

-##2.1 Execute for the Chrome/Firefox browser
+##3.1 Execute all tests
-Set `-Dwebdriver.driver` property `chrome` or `firefox` `$ ./gradlew -Dwebdriver.driver=chrome`
+For the Chrome/Firefox browser need to set `-Dwebdriver.driver` property `chrome` or `firefox` `$ ./gradlew -Dwebdriver.driver=chrome`

-##2.2 Execute with special tags
+##3.2 Execute with special tags
 It is possible to execute tests by tag ('ui', 'api') `$ ./gradlew -Dtags=api`

-#3.
+#4.
 How it works:
 - Gradle is a building tool
 - `CucumberRunnerTest.class` runs cucumber features with serenity
 - Serenity is responsible for the webbDriver and report generation.
 Serenity properties in `serenity.properties` file
-- `/src/test/resources/features` - feature files with tests folder
+- `/src/test/resources/features` - feature files

-#4.
-Report
+#5.
+Tests Report
-UI HTML report is generates automatically after run to `/build/reports/serenity-reports/index.html`
+UI HTML report is generates automatically after execution to `./build/reports/serenity-reports/index.html` Screenshots are generated for the failed UI tests (configurable)